txst-cs-smartfall/SmartFallMM-Dataset/README.md

 - **Skeleton:** The CSV files consist of 96 columns without headers.
 Further detail is provided below:
    - Each skeleton data contains 32 joints, where each joint is represented by three coordinates x, y, and z.
 Therefore, there will be 32×3=96 columns representing the positions of all joints (x, y, z for each joint).
    - The system captures data at 30 frames per second (FPS).
 The number of rows will depend on the duration of the activity recorded.
 For example, if the recording lasts for T seconds, the number of rows will be approximately 30xT.

-**Missing Files/Data:** Some participants lack data for certain activities and trials due to various reasons, including data corruption, technical issues, or the inability of participants to engage in specific activities.

 ## Inquiry/Feedback: